Bigs1/WaterProject/README.md

 cd WaterProject <-- move into the backend where the data and files are dotnet watch run <-- runs the local server (hosted by your machine) so that the frontend can get data and any changes (you) made in the code will automatically be updated and reflected

-Frontend languages and framework: React, Javascript Backend languages and framework: C#, .Net, Sqlite
+Frontend languages and framework: React, Javascript, Bootstrap Backend languages and framework: C#, .Net, Sqlite